Žarko Mićin: Parliamentarian

-Mićin received the 130th position on the Progressive Party's Aleksandar Vučić — Future We Believe In list in the 2014 Serbian parliamentary election and was elected when the list won a majority victory with 158 out of 250 mandates.
+Mićin received the 130th position on the Progressive Party's Aleksandar Vučić — Future We Believe In list in the 2014 Serbian parliamentary election and was elected when the list won a majority of with 158 out of 250 seats.
 He was promoted to the eighty-ninth position in the successor Aleksandar Vučić – Serbia Is Winning list in the 2016 election and was re-elected when the alliance won a second consecutive majority with 131 seats.

 During the 2016–20 parliament, Mićin was a member of the European integration committee and the committee on the judiciary, public administration, and local self-government; a member of the European Union–Serbia stabilization and association committee; a deputy member of Serbia's delegation to the NATO Parliamentary Assembly (where Serbia has observer status); the leader of Serbia's parliamentary friendship group with Hungary; and a member of the parliamentary friendship groups with Armenia, Azerbaijan, Brazil, Canada, China, France, Germany, Greece, India, Iran, Ireland, Israel, Italy, Japan, Liechtenstein, the Netherlands, Norway, Russia, Slovenia, Spain, Switzerland, and the United States of America.

 Mićin also became a substitute member of Serbia's delegation to the Parliamentary Assembly of the Council of Europe in October 2017.
 He served with the European People's Party group and was an alternate member of the committee on legal affairs and human rights.

 He received the 128th position on the Progressive Party's Aleksandar Vučić — For Our Children coalition list in the 2020 Serbian parliamentary election and was elected to a third term when the list won a landslide majority with 188 mandates.
-He continued to serve as a full member of the judiciary committee and was a deputy member of the European integration committee and the stabilization and association committee and a full member of Serbia's delegation the NATO parliamentary assembly.
+Furthermore, he continued to serve as a full member of the judiciary committee and was a deputy member of the European integration committee and the stabilization and association committee, and a full member of Serbia's delegation to the NATO parliamentary assembly.
 He again led Serbia's parliamentary friendship group with Hungary and was a member of the friendship groups with China, France, Germany, and the United States of America.

 Mićin resigned from the assembly on 3 March 2021.

+Mayor of Novi Sad

+Žarko Mićin was appointed mayor of Novi Sad on 24 February 2025, after the resignation of Milan Đurić on 28 January 2025, in the aftermath of the Novi Sad railway station canopy collapse.